 John Bregar identified the thin rampart armoring the summits of both buttes as Point Lookout Sandstone, named for the jutting northern platform at Mesa Verde National Park.
 The formation overlies Mancos Shale.
 It is the lowest member of the Mesa Verde Group, deposited in the Cretaceous era as the Western Interior Seaway receded.
 Upon reaching the caprock, move right to utilize a weakness in the cliffs.

 Crest the flat-topped summit at 3.3 miles.
-The radiating vista is pure Durango: Perins Peak, Hogback, Raider Ridge, Telegraph Hill, the La Plata range and a sliver of Mountain View Crest.
+The radiating vista is pure Durango: Perins Peak, Hogback, Raider Ridge, Telegraph Hill (shown below on a crystal clear day in November, 2017), the La Plata range and a sliver of Mountain View Crest.
 While Smelter Mountain may look taller, Twin Buttes East tops it by eleven feet.
 The peak register has several notebooks dating back decades.

 It is a temptation to head directly over to Twin Buttes West, shown below, but it is a no-go.
 A nasty brush plunge puts you at the top of formidable Point Lookout cliffs.